-I assume Alex is going to devote the entire month of February in 2013 to Black History Month and he's really going to go through a lot of the different things.
+I assume Alex is going to devote the entire month of February in 2013 to Black History Month, and he's really going to go through a lot of the different things.

-First of all, we've had Alex on the last episode say very clearly, I haven't gotten into these actor theories and these people saying that they were actors at Sandy Hook and these people, these victims aren't victims, but now I've seen the CNN footage where Anderson Cooper's nose disappeared.
+First of all, we've had Alex on the last episode say very clearly, I haven't gotten into these actor theories and these people saying that they were actors at Sandy Hook and these people, these victims aren't victims.

-So we are past the point where he has gotten in contact with Alex and made Infowars aware of the fact that their coverage is having a negative impact on their lives.
+So we are past the point where he has gotten in contact with Alex and made InfoWars aware of the fact that their coverage is having a negative impact on their lives.

-Really take away any kind of illusion that he doesn't know the effect he's having on people.
+So everything after this point, we can really take away any kind of illusion that he doesn't know the effect he's having on people.

 It's nuts to me that he's passing off a quote of Orson Welles that is actually just a wine slogan from a commercial that he probably saw when he was a kid.